Boy Carrying a Shaft is an 1895 painting by Polish artist Aleksander Gierymski. It is located in the National Museum in Wroclaw, Poland.

 Aleksander Gierymski is seen as both a Realist and an Impressionist painter and in Boy Carrying a Shaft seems to straddle the boundaries between both.
-The boy is realistically drawn and painted with naturalistic colours in the costume and face which exhibits a sternness that perhaps indicates a social challenge.
+The boy is realistically drawn and painted with natural colors in the costume and face which exhibits a sternness that perhaps indicates a social challenge.

-Gierymski did not shy from painting humble subject-matter.
-There is an impressionistic taste also here – in the shaft and the landscape the painter shows a light falling of manifold colours, which tell us of the painter’s concern with perception and a sense of the magic in the humble.
-It was painted in 1895.
+Gierymski did not shy from painting humble subject matter.
+There is also an impressionistic taste – in the shaft and the landscape, the painter shows a light falling of various colors, which tells us of the painter’s concern with perception and a sense of the magic in the humble.